If your tenant has an assured tenancy, you cannot ask them to leave the property without giving a reason.

-If your tenant does not agree to move out of the house by the date on the notice to quit, you have up to six months to contact the Tribunal and start the eviction process.
+If your tenant does not agree to move out of the house by the date on the notice to quit, you have up to six months to contact the First-tier Tribunal for Scotland (Housing and Property Chamber) ('the Tribunal' for short) and start the eviction process.

 The tenant will then be sent a letter from the Tribunal telling them when the case will be heard so they can give their side of the story.

 There are 17 different possible grounds for eviction.
 You have to prove at least one of these for the Tribunal to decide whether your tenant should be evicted.

 The notice to quit is written notice that you want to end the tenancy and want your tenant to move out of the property.

 A notice to quit is only valid if it:

 - tells the tenant how long their notice is

 - ties in with the 'ish date' (the date the tenancy agreement ends)